jmshanahan/Gardalocation/README.md

 # Dataset
 The dataset used to develop this application was downloaded from the [Geohive](https://www.geohive.ie/datasets/9058900a71864f7a87b6863dfebb7390_0/about)
 There does appear to be some errors in the dataset, for example when you click on the Carrick-on-Suir garda station its Division is marked as Ennis.
-This is unlikly.
+This is unlikely.

 # Issues